TempleEight/temple-docs/TempleEight/docs/guide/orchestration.md

     └── configure-kong.sh
 ```

-First, we'll talk about `docker-compose.yml`.
-This file acts to instruct Docker Compose on how to manage your services.
+`docker-compose.yml` instructs Docker Compose on how to manage your services.
 It specifies, for each service, which Docker image should be used in the container, any volume mounts, and environment variables needed.
 It also defines networking, allowing certain services to speak to others (for example, only one service should be able to communicate with each database).